-High doses of iso-valeraldehyde (CH3-CH(CH3)-CH2-CHO), which is an irritating odor with obnoxious odor can penetrate the body through oral, dermal and inhalation.
+High doses of iso-valeraldehyde (CH3-CH(CH3)-CH2-CHO), which is an irritating odor with obnoxious odor, can penetrate the body through oral, dermal and inhalation.
 It is soluble in water at 20,000 mgL-1 under 20 °C and has a vapor pressure of 6100 Pa at 20°C (SIDS, 2000).
 The DPLs and body weights did not have a pronounced effect on changes in the emission of iso-valeraldehyde.
 However, there was a tendency of this malodorant from the pens of the pigs offered the lowest DPL to be undetectable.
 Iso-valeraldehyde has a low toxicity level and but can be irritating to the eyes.
 Salem and Cullumbine (1960) reported an acute inhalation toxicity of 6.2 mgL-1 for 10 h. and therefore was considered safe.
-It must be considered that odorant detection was done for a 6-day fecal incubation period due to the fact that odorous nature of manure increases after 5 days of storage Jacobson et al. (2001).
-Accordingly, the odor concentration obtained in this investigation can be used to approximate the odorous nature of the feces under natural emission condition.
+It must be considered that odorant detection was done for a 6-day fecal incubation period due to the fact that odorous nature of manure increases after 5 days of storage Jacobson et al. (2001). the odor Accordingly, concentration obtained in this investigation can be used to approximate the odorous nature of the feces under natural emission condition.
 Therefore, if direct measurement of this odorous compound is done, it can still be substantially reduced further.
-In Korea, the industrial permissible standard for iso-valeraldehyde is 0.003 ~ 0.006 mgL-1 (Yang et al. 2005).
+In Korea, the industrial permissible standard for isovaleraldehyde is $0.003 \sim 0.006 \text{ mgL}^{-1}$ (Yang et al. 2005).